jina-ai/clip-as-service/docs/user-guides/finetuner.md

 | this shimmering tricot knit tote is traced with decorative whipstitching and diamond cut chain the two hallmark of the falabella line | [https://n.nordstrommedia.com/id/sr3/<br/>1d8dd635-6342-444d-a1d3-4f91a9cf222b.jpeg](https://n.nordstrommedia.com/id/sr3/1d8dd635-6342-444d-a1d3-4f91a9cf222b.jpeg) |
 | ...                                                                                                                                   | ...                                                                                                                                                                 |

-You can use the following script to transform the first three entries of the dataset to a [`DocumentArray`](https://docarray.jina.ai/fundamentals/documentarray/) and push it to the cloud using the name `fashion-sample`.
+You can use the following script to transform the first three entries of the dataset to a {class}`~docarray.DocumentArray` and push it to the cloud using the name `fashion-sample`.

 ```python
 from docarray import Document, DocumentArray